repalash/threepipe/README.md

 ```

+[`viewer.setRenderSize`](https://threepipe.org/docs/classes/ThreeViewer.html#setRenderSize) - Sets the rendering resolution and fits the canvas in container based on the mode.
+The modes are `cover`, `contain`, `fill`, `scale-down` and `none`.
+The canvas size and render scale is calculated automatically to match the render render.

 [`viewer.setSize`](https://threepipe.org/docs/classes/ThreeViewer.html#setSize) - Sets the size of the canvas and updates the renderer and the camera.
 If no width/height is passed, canvas is set to 100% of the container.

 [`viewer.traverseSceneObjects`](https://threepipe.org/docs/classes/ThreeViewer.html#traverseSceneObjects) - Loop through all the objects in the scene model root hierarchy and calls the callback function with each object.